 Tatiana began homeschooling when her oldest son was in third grade.
 He asked to homeschool!
 Tatiana, at that time, was finishing her teaching credentials so was not excited about that!
 However, circumstances made homeschooling important in his third grade second semester.
 Tatiana gave in and started homeschooling him and his younger sister.
 She felt unprepared and did not enjoy the experience.
 So back to school he went next fall.

 Vicki really appreciates Tatiana’s honesty.
-Homeschooling is not all easy, not every day goes smoothly, but when we are determined to grow together, homeschooling is a beautiful thing!
+Homeschooling is not all easy, not every day goes smoothly, but when we focus on determination to grow together, homeschooling is a beautiful thing!

 What shifted for Tatiana so that she loved homeschooling?
 She began to actually see the benefits.
 She saw her son’s ability to: